 Hotel and Registration Information

-The Embassy Suites has a special hotel rate of $155.00 per night.
-Click Here to book a room at the discount rate.
-Click here for directions to the Embassy Suites in Troy, MI.
+The Marriott has a special hotel rate of $189.00 per night.
+A link to book a room at the discount rate is coming soon.
+Click here for directions to the Marriott in East Lansing, MI.

 Online registration is OPEN!